fadhill-taariq/BusinessEssayWebsite/README.md

   django-admin --version

 Now that Django is installed, download the folder found in the repository and make sure it is in a location you can easily access.
-In your command prompt, navigate your directory to the first 'essay2' folder.
+In your command prompt, navigate your directory to the first 'essay2' folder:
+  For example:
+    cd C:\Users\Taariq\Documents\BusinessEssayWebsite-main\essay2
-Then, run the following command: (py for Windows, python for Linux/Mac) py/python manage.py runserver
+Then, run the following command: (py for Windows, python for Linux/Mac) py or python manage.py runserver
 You will then see a result like this:
   Performing system checks...